 Let’s take a moment to compare some classic fairy tales to their Walt Disney counterparts.

 Walt Disney’s classics

 - Classic story – The Prince chooses someone else leading to the Mermaid’s death

-- Disney story – The Mermaid gets the legs and the Prince
+- Disney story – The Mermaid is given human legs and the Prince

 - Classic story – The Prince rapes the Beauty and later on kills his wife to be with the Beauty

 - Disney story – The Beauty is woken from her sleep and gets the Prince